 Carolynn sits on the Chronic Pain Network's Patient Engagement committee.

 Lynn Cooper was formerly president of the Canadian Pain Coalition, which disbanded in 2017.
 She has spent more than 20 years volunteering with organizations that seek to better understand issues surrounding chronic pain, and furthering research into and management of chronic pain.

 Lynn sits on the Chronic Pain Network's Steering committee.

-Jennifer has a background in Marketing, Marketing Research and Strategic Planning.
-Since a sudden onset of severe pain, she has been on a journey of learning to live with chronic pain and adapting to the dramatic changes this has brought to her daily life.
-Purpose focused, she hopes to combine her lived patient experience and professional background in making a contribution to this important health initiative.
+Since the sudden onset of severe pain, Jennifer has been on a journey of learning to live with pain and adapting to the dramatic changes this has brought to her daily life.
+She leverages her lived patient experience and professional background in making a contribution to chronic pain research in Canada.
+Jennifer sits on the Chronic Pain Network’s Patient Engagement Committee and Knowledge Translation Committee.

 Jennifer sits on the Chronic Pain Network’s Patient Engagement Committee.